Mark 1

 Our television is filled with programmes that speak about demon possession, films have been made about demon possession, someone heard about someone else in the middle of some far-off country, in the middle of some village, of someone who possessed.

-You can go on YouTube and see a video of people who are supposedly possessed and you can see videos of people having those demons driven out.
+You can go on YouTube and see videos of people who are supposedly possessed and you can see videos of people having those demons driven out.
 I mean, it’s everywhere and people’s minds are slowly being filled with all kinds of wonderful ideas about the subject.

 However, whether we like it or not these practices are still rampant within some religious circles today.
 Possibly because of ignorance, possibly because some so-called ‘pastors’ have a desire for power and financial gain.

-The whole purpose of this part of our study is to try to compare what people believe is demon possession today with the Scriptures and then you can make your own mind up about the subject at hand.
+The whole purpose of this lengthy discourse is to try to compare what people believe is demon possession today with the Scriptures and then you can make your own mind up about the subject at hand.

 We can either believe ‘people’s testimonies’ or the Word of God.
 And please know that I’m not disputing what people are claiming they have seen and witnessed but I am disputing if what they saw and witnessed was genuine.